Dataset Distillation as Pushforward Optimal Quantization: Dataset Distillation as Optimal Quantization

 In dataset distillation terms, $f$ will typically be replaced by the gradient of a loss function.
 The above result suggests that a distilled \textit{image} dataset can be given by passing a distilled \textit{latent} dataset through the generative reverse SDE process.
 Moreover, when training a neural network on a distilled dataset given by optimal quantization, the gradients on the distilled dataset and full training dataset at each step will automatically be similar.
 This bypasses the heuristics needed in bi-level DD formulations, and avoids fine-tuning or generation-time guidance of the diffusion models.

 \Cref{thm:main} combined with the asymptotic rates of \cite{graf2000foundations} gives convergence rates as the number of quantization points increases.
 We note that this can be further be combined with the convergence of optimal quantization rates of empirical measures such as \Cref{thm:quantiOfConvMeas} in \Cref{app:convOQ}.
+In particular, the next result shows that as the number of points increases, we have convergence to the underlying data distribution in image space, giving \textit{consistency}.

 \begin{corollary} Suppose $\mu \in \mathcal{P}_2(\R^d)$ has compact support and is diffused through either the Brownian motion or Ornstein--Uhlenbeck process up to time $T$ to produce marginal $\mu_T$.
 Let $\nu^{(K)}_T$ be optimal quantizers of $\mu_T$ at level $K$ for $K \in \mathbb{N}$.
 For fixed $\delta \in (0,T)$, let $\nu^{(K)}_\delta$ denote the corresponding backwards diffusion at time $T-\delta$.
 Then, for any $L$-Lipschitz function $f$ and as $K \rightarrow \infty$,